PDXChinese/pdxchinese.github.io/_pages/drumteam.md

 The purposes of forming our community drum team are to provide the community members especially youth an opportunity of playing on such beautiful and powerful traditional instrument, to learn to appreciate the cultural tradition, and to contribute to the local community for diversity, equity, and inclusion.

-To have us perform in your events, please [contact us](http://pdxchinese.org/contact/).

 ### Debut Performance

 [Chinese Festival](http://pdxchinese.org/chinesefestival/) on August 3, 2019